-The study of Maths & Further Maths leads to two separate A Level qualifications.
-They are taught as an integrated pair of A Level subjects so the topics leading to Further Mathematics follow those for Mathematics.
+Further Mathematics is a separate A Level qualification.
+Mathematics and Further Mathematics are taught as an integrated pair of A Level subjects so the topics leading to Further Mathematics follow those for Mathematics.
 Students progress steadily through the content so that they gradually gain the skills needed for Further Maths, once they have succeeded at Mathematics.